keelancook/missions-center/for-students/mission-trips/student-expectations.md

 ---

  1. Have quiet time every morning before going out to do ministry.
  2. Keep a daily journal.
-In most cases, this is required as part of the syllabus.
+In most cases, this is a required part of the syllabus.
     * The journal will include a witnessing log, noteworthy events, insights, and praises.
-    * Journaling is to be a practice of expectation, thanksgiving, and prayer in your lives.
+    * Journaling should be a practice of expectation, thanksgiving, and prayer.
     * You will submit the journal in CampusNet after the trip is complete.
  3. Write a donor letter to thank those who made going more affordable for SEBTS students.
  4. Fully participate in all activities.